xt0fer/reveal-slides/md/IOChapter.md

 -
 ## Serialization

+- Serialization is a mechanism of converting the state of an object into a byte stream.
+- Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.
+- This mechanism is used to persist the object.
 - Classes must implement `Serializable` to be serialized
 - Serialization is safe if all instance variables are primitives, enums, or other Serializable objects
 - Collections are Serializable if their elements are.